aisingapore/ml-project-cookiecutter-gcp-runai/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 An MLflow Tracking server is usually set up within the Run:ai project's namespace for projects that requires model experimentation.
-Artifacts logged through the MLflow API can be uploaded to ECS buckets, assuming the client is authorised for access to ECS.
+Artifacts logged through the MLflow API can be uploaded to GCS buckets, assuming the server is authorised for access to GCS.

 !!! note
     The username and password for the MLflow Tracking server can be retrieved from the MLOps team or your team lead.

-To log and upload artifacts to ECS buckets through MLflow, you need to ensure that the client has access to the credentials of an account that can write to a bucket.

 __Reference(s):__